 $250,000 + $400,000 - $92,000 = $558,000

-The gross monthly income for Jimmy Lam's fish processing company after buying the fishing boat is $558,000.
-This represents a $308,000 increase in monthly revenue for the business.
+The gross monthly income for Jimmy Lam's fish processing company is now $558,000.
+This represents a $308,000 increase.

 Please note that none of the companies, institutions or organisations mentioned in this article is affiliated with Indeed.
 The models shown are for illustration purposes only.